machinat/sociably/website/docs/dependency-injection.md

 })(BarService);
 ```

-`makeFactoryProvider(options)(factoryFn)` decorator annotate a factory function as a service.
+`makeFactoryProvider(options)(factoryFn)` decorator annotates a factory function as a service.
-The factory function receive the dependencies like a container and return the service instance (which can be a function).
+The factory function receives the dependencies like a container and returns the service instance (which can be a function).
 It takes the following options:

 - `deps` - required, the dependencies of the provider.
 - `lifetime` - optional, the lifetime of the service, has to be one of `'singleton'`, `'scoped'` or `'transient'`.
 Default to `'transient'`.
 Check the [service lifetime](#service-lifetime) section.
-- `name` - optional, the name of provider, default to the factory function name.
+- `name` - optional, the name of the provider, default to the factory function name.

 Then we can register and use the service like: